Spear Phishing Definition

 Look for email protection solutions that use analytics to detect suspicious emails.
 Dynamic malware analysis can analyze destination websites for malicious behavior and simulate a real user system to counter evasive techniques built into malware, driving the malware to reveal itself in a sandboxed environment.
 Sandboxing at the time of delivery of a suspicious email and when users click on a URL is likely to result in greater detection of these highly targeted threats.

 Security awareness training plays an equally critical role in defending against spear phishing.
 Most security decision-makers surveyed by Osterman Research advocate some mix of security awareness training and technology-based solutions, although support varies based on the specific type of threat.
 In spear phishing, 37% of those surveyed said that the solution is primarily about training but that improved technology can help, while 44% said training and process are equally important.

 Whatever the mix, what’s really important is adopting a people-centered security posture.
 Attackers do not view the world in terms of a network diagram.
 Deploy a solution that gives you visibility into who’s being attacked, how they’re being attacked, and whether they clicked.
 Consider the individual risk each user represents, including how they’re targeted, what data they have access to, and whether they tend to fall prey to attacks.

 Train users to spot and report malicious email.
-Regular training and simulated attacks can stop many attacks and help identify people who are especially vulnerable.
+Regular training and simulated phishing attacks can stop many attacks and help identify especially vulnerable people.
 The best simulations mimic real-world attack techniques.
 Look for solutions that tie into current trends and the latest threat intelligence.